-Costs of owning the asset include interest on borrowed money, rates and land tax, and the costs of repairing or maintaining the CGT asset.
-You include them in the cost base provided you acquired the CGT asset after 20 August 1991.
-These costs cannot be indexed or used to work out a capital loss.
+'Costs of owning the asset' include interest on borrowed money, rates and land tax, and the costs of repairing or maintaining the CGT asset.
+You include those costs in the cost base for CGT assets you acquired after 20 August 1991.
+These costs cannot be indexed nor used to work out a capital loss.
 You do not include non-capital costs of owning the asset in the cost base of collectables or personal use assets.